matthewdennett/matthewdennett.github.io/_posts/2024-08-01-Extract-Plugin-URL.md

 title: Tenable Plugin Downloads Links
 categories: [Blog, Tenable]
 tags:
-- tenable
+  - Tenable
-- tips
+  - Tips
-- plugins
+  - Plugins
-toc: true
 ---

 There are a few instances where you might need to manually download the latest set of Tenable plugin files.
 If you have the link handy, it's a straightforward task.
 However, if the download link hasn't been recorded during installation or has been lost over time, it's a little more tricky.
 Here, I'll run through the process to recover the link from a licensed Tenable Security Center.